Open-SDF/open-sdf/README.md

 # Open-SDF

-## Purpose
+> WORK IN PROGRESS

-To define a standardized file format for exchanging 3D models represented as signed distance functions, facilitating interoperability between different software tools while accounting for varying computational capabilities and specific use cases.
+Open-SDF is an effort to define a standardized exchange format for 3D models represented as signed distance functions, facilitating interoperability between different software tools while accounting for varying computational capabilities and specific use cases.

 ## Motivation
 Modeling 3D objects with implicit surfaces and more specifically Signed Distance Functions has been around for decades.
 In recent years, it has become increasingly practical due to the ubiquity of massively parallel hardware, the GPU.
 Today, various commercial products exist for 3D modeling, graphics design and games.